WokLibCodeClub/Python-Clock/Step4-Setting-second-hand-position/README_trinket.md

 Well we know that the second hand moves 6° every second, so the clock angle for 26 seconds will be 26 times 6 degrees.
 So whatever the seconds count is we multiply it by 6 to get the clock angle.

+## Code for pointing second hand in the correct direction

 For the time being delete the loop from the Step 3 code and instead put this into your code (you should recognise this from Step 1).